Help! I’ve Overdone It With Mushrooms, What Do I Do?

 Psilocybin is a Schedule I drug under the Controlled Substances Act.
 However, the spores are legal for sale as they do not (yet) contain any psilocybin.
 They are often sold along with mushroom grow kits for “microscopy only.”
 Once the spores progress to mycelium and fruiting bodies, they will have accumulated psilocybin and are technically illegal.

-Amanita muscaria: The amanita muscaria mushroom is the famous red and white speckled mushroom we recognize from children’s illustrations and Mario Kart.
-Unlike psilocybin mushrooms, the amanita muscaria is not a psychedelic susbtance.
+Amanita Muscaria: The amanita muscaria mushroom is the famous red and white speckled mushroom we recognize from children’s illustrations and Mario Kart.
+Unlike psilocybin mushrooms, the amanita muscaria is not a psychedelic substance.
 It is, however, a mushroom with powerful hallucinogenic properties.
 It is also perfectly legal under federal law.
 These are easily purchased in gummy form or as chocolates.

 The amanita muscaria contains the biologically active compounds ibotenic acid and muscimol.
 These compounds do not interact with serotonin receptors, which is why the amanita muscaria does not have psychedelic effects like psilocybin or LSD.
 Instead, muscimol interacts with GABA receptors.
 GABA is the primary inhibitory neurotransmitter in the brain.
 Therefore, triggering those receptors leads to a sedative effect.